nrwl/nx/docs/shared/plugin-features/use-task-executors.md

 When running `nx e2e my-app-e2e`, the _dev_ configuration will be used.
 In this case using the local dev server for `my-app`.
 You can always run the other configurations by explicitly providing the configuration i.e. `nx e2e my-app-e2e --configuration=qa` or `nx run my-app-e2e:e2e:qa`

+## Build your own Executor

+Nx comes with a Devkit that allows you to build your own executor to automate your Nx workspace.
+Learn more about it in the [docs page about creating a local executor](/extending-nx/recipes/local-executors).